An emotional last stage of TRANSPYR GRAN RAID MTB by TRESSIS A LA PAR, having everybody the sight of the Atlantic Ocean in mind.

 KEEP IN MIND:

 Unpredictable weather is a characteristic of this part of the Pyrenees: even in June it can go from very hot and dry, to quite cold and very wet.
 Weather forecasts will be announced and, if it is likely to be changing, make sure you take clothes and equipment for it with you.
+Still, even in good weather, if it has been raining for the previous days, the terrain will be muddy and difficult to get through.

 There are some dangerous road crossings at the last part of the track in the forests: just stay at all time completely attentive!